zyw229/blog/blog/content/posts/macro003.md

 * In the week of 5/3, First Republic Bank went into FDIC receivership.
 The Discount Window loans they were using were transferred to FDIC loans.
 To my surprise, this event did not increase the overall liquidity;
 * Since then until 5/24, there has been a steady increase in the usage of BTFP.
 However, that was not enough to offset FDIC loan repayment.
 Overall level of injected liquidity continued to steadily decrease.

-## How would liquidity situation evolve?
+# Liquidity outlook

 As indicated above, the usage of such facilities has been generally trending down since 3/22.
 As FDIC loans gets repaid fairly quickly, we should generally see the green bars continue to shrink.

 On the other hand, as the inflation / soft-landing narrative takes center stage again, we are seeing treasury yield continue to climb back closer to its February level, causing more stress in the banking sector.
 This should result in more usage of BTFP, thus partially offsetting the liquidity shrink caused by FDIC loan repayment.

-Assuming no more bank failures, the ongoing QT and the upcoming TGA refill (to be discussed in a separate article, assuming debt ceiling gets resolved), should outweigh the net positive effects of these facilities (if any).
+Assuming no more bank failures, the tightening effect of the ongoing QT and the upcoming TGA refill (to be discussed in a separate article, assuming debt ceiling gets resolved) should outweigh the net loosening effects of these facilities (if any).

-### Bank walk & controlled demolition
+## "Bank walk" & controlled demolition

 Banks have other assets that are not BTFP-eligible (e.g. commercial real estate loans).
 If anything, those will probably be the main reason if more banks were to fail later in the year.
 However, after the initial SVB shock that caught regional banks off guard, a lot of banks have significantly improved their asset allocation to be more resilient to future interest rate shocks.
 One notable example is one struggling bank: PacWest, who [proactively offloaded some portion of its bad loans](https://finance.yahoo.com/news/struggling-pacwest-offloads-real-estate-151928827.html).
 All regional banks, barring a few outliers, should be well positioned to survive another few months.